necopinus/necopinus.xyz/essays/2016-09-05-te-urewera.md

 > This short "essay" was written in response to a video a friend posted on my Facebook timeline about New Zealand granting the Te Urewera national park legal personhood - an idea that another (lawyer) friend took some exception to in the comments.

-So...
-Color me cautiously optimistic?
+So… Color me cautiously optimistic?
 But the devil's always in the details, and I'd need to understand the situation a lot better than the information in the video allows to really come down on this one way or another.

-Some background thinking...
+Some background thinking…

 I've been going on for a while that I think (one of?) the key question(s) that we need to be asking right now as we work towards resolve the failures of modern democratic systems is: "How do we incorporate the interests of people who are not people into our decision-making processes?"